rohitbadyal23/Project_Management_App/README.md

 # Project Management App

 A Project Management App that allows users to sign up, login and sign out.
 Create a new project, display the project in the dashbaord and allow any other user to comment on the project.
+Additionally, allows you to close the project.

 ## Technologies Used